 Randy left the Pacific Northwest in search of something different.
 There were a couple of years of stumbling around, working various odd jobs.
 For a short time, Randy produced half-hour infomercials, selling products such as miniature, working steam engines, robotic vacuum cleaners designed to look like a pet and glow-in-the-dark underwear.
 In 1994, Randy became a video specialist for the one-time gigantic adventure game producer-publisher Sierra On-Line.

-For the next eight years, Randy and Christy worked as freelance series animation writers, computer game writers and book authors.
-Randy shot, edited, and produced the shoestring budget DVD production, Operation Nightscream, about an expedition, led by researcher John Freitas, to find and record proof of Bigfoot.
+For the next eight years, Randy and Christy worked as freelance series animation writers, computer game writers, and book authors.
+Randy shot, edited, and authored the shoestring budget DVD production, Operation Nightscream, about an expedition, led by researcher John Freitas, to find and record proof of Bigfoot.

-In 2007, Randy and Christy moved to the San Francisco Bay Area and became the story department for the MMOG start-up, Slipgate Ironworks, which grew to become developer and publisher Gazillion Entertainment.
-Their goal was to create a world in which no matter what players did, saw, heard, or read they were immersed in an evocative and internally consistent world with a sense of a story, born of conflict, that evolved towards some approaching resolution.
+In 2007, Randy and Christy moved to the San Francisco Bay Area and became the story department for John Romero's MMOG start-up, Slipgate Ironworks, which grew to become developer and publisher Gazillion Entertainment.
 As often happens in the video game industry, the MMOG project was canceled after several years of development.